Amex Platinum vs Chase Sapphire Reserve | Best Card for Military

 For Lufthansa and Delta Sky Club, you need to be flying that airline to access the lounge.
 Otherwise, you just show your AMEX Platinum card, a government ID, and your boarding pass for that day.

-The CSR gives you access to Priority Pass lounges and restaurants.
-When you open the Priority Pass app, you can see a list of lounges and restaurants where you can access for free, usually with up to 2 guests.
+The CSR gives you access to Priority Pass lounges.
+When you open the Priority Pass app, you can see a list of lounges where you can access for free, usually with up to 2 guests.

-The AMEX Platinum cut the Priority Pass restaurant benefit in Aug 2019, meaning the Chase Sapphire Reserve is definitely the winner of which Priority Pass you should get.
-However, you still need the AMEX Platinum to access Centurion, Delta, and Lufthansa lounges, so make sure you apply for both cards!
+The Amex Platinum and Chase Sapphire Reserve cut the Priority Pass restaurant benefit.
+You'll need the Amex Platinum to access Centurion, Delta, and Lufthansa lounges, so make sure you apply for both cards!

 Chase Reserve vs Amex Platinum Travel Insurance